juanalejandre97/Experimental-sessions-code/README.md

 # Experimental-sessions-code
-Experimental sessions code of the subject TE II of 4th year of Physics Bachelor
+Experimental sessions code of the subject TE II of 4th year of Physics Bachelor in University of Seville.

 I have gathered here the code concerned with the resolutions of many tasks associated to different techniques: